MetPX/sarracenia/docs/source/How2Guides/v2ToSr3.rst

  * runs, one must worry about whether one has the vip or not to decide what processing to do in each plugin.
  * poll_without_vip setting available.
+ * parent.pulls is a list of *get* directives (which are different from accept)

 v3: define poll in a flowcb class.

- * poll only runs when has_vip is true.
+ * poll only runs when has_vip is true. (so remove any has_vip() tests, unneeded.) also consult section on virtual ip addresses below.

  * registered_as() entry point is moot.